thomasyang44/sko-tech-academy/docs/client-onboarding/co-team-demonstration.md

   1. **Round 2**
     1. Five top scoring teams each demo to entire room
     1. Deliver a business demo for 15 mins
+--->

+1. Five teams, each with three members
+1. Deliver a business demo for 15 mins
+1. Receive feedback and score for 5 mins
+1. Short 10 min break between teams and repeat

 ### Top 3 Teams Win BLUEPOINTS!